Two kinetic models for non-instantaneous binary alignment collisions: Formal properties of the Deterministic Collision Time Model

 Let $D:= \{(\vp,\vp):\, \vp\in\R\}$ denote the main diagonal in the $(\vp,\vpa)$-plane with length element $\md\ell= \sqrt{2} \:\md\vp$ and let $\nu_{\pm} = \pm 2^{-1/2}(1,-1)$ be the unit outward normal vector along $D$ for the domain $\vp \lessgtr \vpa$.
 The computation

 justifies the choice of the source term in the first equation of \eqref{mainmodel-d}, since it implies mass conservation:

 Similarly to above we compute

 where the last integral vanishes by oddness of the integrand.
-Therefore we have, as for Model 1, also the second conservation law
+Therefore we have, as for the SCTM, also the second conservation law

-An important difference to Model 1 is the lack of complete information on the dynamics of $M_f,M_g,I_f,I_g$.
+An important difference to the SCTM is the lack of complete information on the dynamics of $M_f,M_g,I_f,I_g$.
 The rate of particles leaving the collision state is given in terms of the trace $\bar g$ and cannot be expressed in terms of the moments.
 With the mean

 we define the variances $V_f$, $V_g$ and obtain, again with a similar computation,